UK Founder Series: Top Tips to Follow When Flipping to a Delaware Corporation

 2. What the instrument converts into.
 The trigger event would normally influence the class of share the investment amount converts into.

 As part of the incentivisation rubric of convertible instruments, it is usual for the investment amount to convert into the most senior class of shares issued on the company’s next financing round (usually at a discount as a sweetener, see below).
+The "most senior class" typically refers to the class of shares with the highest priority for dividends and liquidation proceeds, often preferred shares.
+This can affect founder control and dilution, as these shares may carry additional rights or protections.
 It is worth noting that if you have Enterprise Investment Scheme (EIS) investors and are using an ASA (as EIS is not compatible with convertible debt), additional drafting will need to be added to ensure that the longstop date is no more than 6 months from the date of investment and that the investment amount converts into an ordinary class without certain preferences; so that the conversion shares can be EIS-eligible.

 3. Conversion price.
 There are a number of mechanisms which play into the price per share on a conversion event and which you can use to incentivise your investors to provide the bridge financing required to get your company to its next equity funding round, most commonly:

 4. Does the instrument carry interest?
 As a debt instrument, CLNs will usually accrue interest from the date that the funds are advanced until conversion or repayment.
 The applicable interest rate is a commercially negotiated term and will often be dictated by the circumstances of the bridge financing and the perceived level of risk being taken by the investors.
-Our Deal Flow 3.0 report highlights that interest rates throughout 2022 ranged between 6% and 10% per annum.
+Our Deal Flow 5.0 report highlights that interest rates throughout 2024 have increased, with 65% of the convertible rounds where interest is applied having an interest rate of 8% or higher, reflecting the higher cost of capital in the current market.

 Unlike CLNs, SAFEs and ASAs are equity instruments and so do not typically accrue interest.
 Further, accruing interest rate would prohibit an ASA or SAFE from being EIS / SEIS eligible.